 With conversion tracking, you can track what people do once they get to your website.
-First, you define the action you want to track as a conversion goal (for example, make a purchase).
-Then, once someone visits your website and makes a purchase, Bing Ads can count it as a conversion.
+First, you define the action you want to track as a conversion goal (for example, sign up for a newsletter).
+Then, once someone visits your website and signs up, Bing Ads can count it as a conversion.
 Before Bing Ads can count the action as a conversion, it checks to see if the person clicked on your ad first.

 Bing Ads will not count any user activity as a conversion, even if it matches a conversion goal, unless it is able to find that the user clicked on an ad before completing the action.
 If the user clicked on more than one ad before completing the action on your website, the last ad clicked will be counted as the conversion and the other ad clicks will be counted as an assist to the conversion.
 This process of attributing the credit of one or more conversions to your ad campaigns, ad groups, and keywords is referred to as conversion attribution.

 There are multiple models used when attributing conversions to ad clicks.
 These are referred to as attribution models.
 Bing Ads uses the last ad click attribution, meaning if the someone clicks on multiple ads before doing the action your website, the last (most recent) click before the conversion gets credit for the conversion.
 Some of the other models include last click, first click, linear, time decay, etc.

 Bing Ads allows advertisers to configure the conversion attribution process using the following settings: